-Digital user experience is the take-away feeling an end user has after an experience in a digital environment.
+Digital experience (DX), or digital user experience, is the take-away feeling an end user has after an experience in a digital environment.
 Traditionally, the digital user experience (UX) was the province of Web designers and Web content management.

-Accordingly, the scope of digital UX has broadened as the sophistication of online environments has grown and diversified beyond a webpage to encompass wearables as well as applications that incorporate virtual reality and augmented reality components.
-Digital UX now has to encompass these many entities and also factor in usability from the perspective of a user having many devices and, possibly, multiple identities in his consumer and professional lives.
+Accordingly, the scope of DX has broadened as the sophistication of online environments has grown and diversified beyond a webpage to encompass wearables as well as applications that incorporate virtual reality and augmented reality components.
+DX now has to encompass these many entities and also factor in usability from the perspective of a user having many devices and, possibly, multiple identities in his consumer and professional lives.
 Customer journey maps can play an important role in helping to evaluate digital user experience and understand a user's motivation, point of entry and frustrations that impede engagement.